zsamadi/SMORE/README.md

 2. cellType: Cell type or cluster ID, this sample dataset has 12 cell types.
 3. Centroid_X, Centroid_Y: Spatial coordinates of the cells.
 Add Centroid_Z if third dimension is available as well.

-A sample input gene expression table with 3 fields,
+A sample input gene expression table with fields,
-1. gene_i: The expression for genes. gene names are arbitrary.
-This sample dataset has expression for three genes, gene_1, gene_2 and gene_3.
+1. gene_i: The expression for genes.
+We use expression values as they are and don't normalize or quality control them.

 [notebook](https://github.com/zsamadi/SMORE/tree/main/notebook)